I need help now

 · Text "SHOUT" to 85258 to contact the Shout Crisis Text Line, or text "YM" if you're under 19

-Local help in Dorset
+Other ways to get urgent help in Dorset

-If you live in Dorset, Access Mental Health is here to help you in a crisis.
+Access Mental Health is here to help you in a crisis

 The Retreat

 The Retreat is a safe place to go if you are struggling to cope.
-They offer face to face drop ins.
+They offer face to face drop ins There’s no need to phone ahead, just turn up during opening hours.

 Community Front Rooms